We have been putting out so many genres and their lists. We at ENTOIN have relentlessly tried to show you guys the best of all times and of all kinds.

 $2,700,051

-The story begins with a strange guest arriving at a soldier's house, who was killed in action.
+The story unfolds when a mysterious guest named David arrives at the home of a soldier who was recently killed in action.

 AdventureDramaHorror